 With Personalized links, prospects and customers click on your link and pick a time, without having to provide any information that is already known to you.
 With Personalized links, the Booking form can either be pre-populated with their details or skipped altogether.
 Learn more about prepopulated Booking forms

 The most common use case for using Personalized links is when running a lead qualification email campaign.
 You want every lead to receive a personal link, which, by clicking on it, will take them through a quick and easy booking process that doesn’t require adding personal details.
+You can also add source tracking tags to personalized Booking page links, letting you analyze where your bookings come from.
 Personalized links are an integral part of your lead qualification phase and are an essential tool for your sales and marketing teams in your organization.

 URL parameters vs. CRM record ID

 The Customer information part of the personalized link can take one of two forms: Customer information based on parameters passed in the URL, such as name, email, phone etc., and Customer information stored in a Database such as your Infusionsoft CRM, Salesforce CRM, or your ScheduleOnce account.
 Learn more about Personalized links using CRM record IDs

 You can pass Customer information using URL parameters, or using data stored in your CRM database.
 You can also define a Personalized link specific to a Customer.

 Static Personalized links are links that are uniquely personalized for a specific Customer and contain the individual’s personal details.
 As an example, the following link is considered static as it contains the details of a customer called John: https://secure.scheduleonce.com/dana?name=Johnfirstname.lastname@example.org&skip=1.